hifihedgehog/The-World-s-Easiest-.ZIP-Xbox-360-.ISO-to-.ZAR-Batch-PowerShell-Applet/README.md

-# The World's Easiest .ZIP Xbox 360 .ISO to .ZAR Batch PowerShell Applet
+# The World's Easiest Bulk .ZIP Xbox 360 .ISO to .ZAR PowerShell Applet

 **It's stupid easy now.
 Reclaim your device's disk space.
 Compress your jumbo library of .ZIP files of Xbox 360 .ISOs down into one mean and lean, Xenia Canary .ZAR-reducing machine.**